chiarazarrella/chiarazarrella/README.md

 - 👋 Hi, I’m Chiara!
 I am a master student from Politecnico di Torino, currently studying Computer Engineering.
-At the moment, I am in Louvain-la-neuve for an Erasmus program :)
+At the moment, I am an Erasmus Student in UCLouvain.
 - 📫 How to reach me: cezarrella@gmail.com or chiaraemanuela.zarrella@polito.it
 - 😄 Pronouns: she/her